badbug0101/docs/tcpdump-primer.md

     `$ tcpdump -n -i eth0 'gateway snup and ip[2:2] > 576'`

-* To print IP broadcast or multicast packets that were not sent via  Ethernet broadcast or multicast:
+* To print IP broadcast or multi-cast packets that were not sent via  Ethernet broadcast or multicast:

     `$ tcpdump -n -i eth0 'ether[0] & 1 = 0 and ip[16] >= 224'`

-* To print all ICMP packets that are not echo requests/replies (i.e., not ping packets):
+* To print all ICMP packets that are not an ICMP echo request/reply (e.g. not ping packets):

     `$ tcpdump -n -i eth0 'icmp[icmptype] != icmp-echo and icmp[icmptype] != icmp-echoreply'`